TZstatsADS/Spring2018-Project5-grp7/README.md

 ![image](figs/Rplot.png)  ![image](figs/ingredients.png)

+In our project, we wish to apply a superior model to predict a specific cuisine given various different ingredients we put in.
+Image when it’s dinner time, you open the refrigerator and see there are kimchi, romaine lettuce inside.
+You wonder what to cook for tonight.
+So the shiny app could provide you a useful cooking recommendations given the ingredients you have.
+From the six algorithms we used in previous part, logistic regression model performs the best.
+For example, if you have kimchi and romaine lettuces as your inputs, you will get a predicted “Korean” cuisine result.

+We also introduced Pearson Correlation algorithm to calculate the similarities between all 20 different cuisines in our dataset.
+So if you get a most relevant recommendation given the ingredients you have, the app could also provide other two most similar cuisines for your consideration.

 **Contribution statement**: ([default](doc/a_note_on_contributions.md)) All team members contributed equally in all stages of this project.
 All team members approve our work presented in this GitHub repository including this contributions statement.